 - Place fish fillets skin side down in the pan.
-Brush on the melted butter and sprinkle with sea salt and pepper.
+Brush on the melted butter, ghee or coconut oil and sprinkle with sea salt and pepper.
 Then, sprinkle the dried dill atop of the fillets.

 - Pour fresh lemon juice over each fillet and then place one of the rounds atop of each, in the center.

 - Bake for 15-18 minutes or until fish is cooked through.

 - Serve atop of buttered ‘zoodles’ (directions below) and squeeze on extra lemon juice, if desired.